 PHIL: Yeah, and some other big doctrines.

-JOHN: Yeah, the Trinity is a pretty big one.
-Yeah, there’s no one single proof text for the Trinity, but it’s apparent and obvious to anybody who studies the Scripture.
+JOHN: There’s no one, single proof text for the Trinity, but it’s apparent and obvious to anybody who studies the Scripture.
 You know, biblical theology is the truth revealed in Scripture.
-It’s not proof-texting and sometimes it’s the composite of all that the Scripture says that leads to the correct understanding.
+It’s not proof texting.
+And sometimes it’s the composite of all that the Scripture says that leads to the correct understanding.

-PHIL: Yeah, I think in the Westminister Confession in early...one of the earliest paragraphs in there says, “The whole council of God is either expressly set forth or may be deduced by good and necessary consequence from Scripture.”
+PHIL: Yeah, I think in The Westminster Confession in early - one of the earliest paragraphs in there says, “The whole council of God is either expressly set forth or may be deduced by good and necessary consequence from Scripture.”
 Would that be the view that you hold?